-India is a country full of challenges where even the most basic action can become a complex, atypical, bizarre, curious, different, eccentric, erratic, mystifying, odd, peculiar, perplexing, uncommon, weird, but also a hilarious adventure.
+India is a country full of challenges where even the most basic activities can become a complex, atypical, bizarre, curious, different, eccentric, erratic, mystifying, odd, peculiar, perplexing, uncommon, weird, but also a hilarious adventure.

 An auto driver near my house agreed that we would pay a fixed rate for taking us to Whitefield, which is a town 30-40 min drive out of Bangalore.
-During the way I tried a couple of times to show the driver my cell phone with the written address, to which he replied impatiently, “wait Sir”.
-After 1hr he finally stopped to read the address, I guess he was trying to come close to the area and take care of the details later, but he didn´t knew where the place was.
-We stood for like 20 minutes asking to literally dozens of people if they knew the place … no one did.
+During the way, I tried a couple of times to show the driver my cell phone with the written address, to which he replied impatiently, “wait Sir”.
+After 1hr he finally stopped to read the address, I guess he was trying to come close to the area and take care of the details later, but he didn´t know where the place was.
+We stood for like 20 minutes asking literally dozens of people if they knew the place … no one did.

-So far I have had some of the greatest frustrations in my life while trying to do simple things like booking a bus, getting internet at home, taking a rickshaw, buying as turkey for Christmas, etc. And certainly, I couldn´t finish the year without one of the weirdest things that had ever happened to me… it´s funny, but at the time we were driving around we hadn´t even reached the place and we were already having perhaps the funniest New Year´s Eve of our lives!
+So far I have had some of the greatest frustrations in my life while trying to do simple things like booking a bus, getting internet at home, taking a rickshaw, buying a turkey for Christmas, etc. And certainly, I couldn´t finish the year without one of the weirdest things that had ever happened to me… it´s funny, but at the time we were driving around we hadn´t even reached the place and we were already having perhaps the funniest New Year´s Eve of our lives!

-Additional note: My ex roommate pointed out another story of the same place a few months back.
+Additional note: My ex-roommate pointed out another story of the same place a few months back.
 Once we jumped in the auto and showed the name and address to the driver… “CounterCulture Hospitality Pvt.
 Ltd…”, where the “Hospitality” part in India refers to bars and restaurant for fiscal purposes.
 So what happened?
-The guy took us to a Hospital… why? because the word “Hospitality” was the one the best catched his attention and without asking he drove right into the hospital he knew in that area…
+The guy took us to a Hospital… why? because the word “Hospitality” was the one the best caught his attention and without asking he drove right into the hospital he knew in that area…